 Available on the library's Lexis computers.
 From the Content Type tab, select Statutes & Legislation > Federal > IRC Legislative History (located in the Legislative Histories section).
 Coverage includes approximately 1,500 IRC sections.

 - From Lexis: A Legislative History document for a particular IRC section is a compilation of pertinent excerpts from the Congressional Committee Reports that accompany Public Laws.
 It provides a chronology of the creation, revision, and/or repeal of the IRC section(s).
-Lexis in-house staff reviews each committee report in its entirety and selects excerpts to include in the Legislative Histories.
+Approximately 1,500 IRC sections are included.
+Our expert in-house staff reviews each committee report in its entirety and selects only the most relevant excerpts to include in the Tax Advisor-Federal Code Legislative Histories.
 The Public Laws that affect each IRC section are listed in reverse chronological order.
 Excerpts from the corresponding conference committee report for each Public Law are listed first, followed in order by excerpts from the Senate and House reports, where applicable.

 Joint Committee Bluebooks